Ang3loDF/dailify/test/goals.md

 - add some error hendling in the js function, by checking the variables

 # style
-- v style news
+- colors
 - style forms
+    - login
+    - register
+    - @ edit account
-- style progile and edit
+- style profile and edit
 - enstablish color and theme classes (override bootstrap)